earthcubeprojects-chords/chords/config.md

 <img class="img-responsive" src="images/Config_Step4.PNG" alt="Data In" />

 Your data can be submitted to a portal by just copying and pasting the URL into the address bar of a browser.
 This method, however, isn’t meant for serious data collection.
 It would be more likely that you would write a script to automate the data entry via URLs.
-If you’d like more information on this the “Data In” tab of http://ncar.github.io/chords/datain.html shows code examples as well.
+If you’d like more information on this the [Data In tab in our documentation](http://ncar.github.io/chords/datain.html) shows code examples as well.

 <br>
 <hr>